 Service Retirement (A) Mandatory retirement at age 70.
-Voluntary retirement prior to age 70 as follows:

-Age 70 and 10 years of judicial service; (a)

-(b) Age 65 and 15 years of judicial service; or

-(c) Age 60 and 20 years of judicial service.

-(B) Age 65 while serving as a judge, 5 consecutive years of judicial service and 15 years in the aggregate of public service; or, service.

-Age 60 while serving as a judge, 5 consecutive years of judicial service and 20 years in the aggregate of public

-In General for State-paid Benefits Attainment of 25 years of service and Service years of judicial service and 25 more years in the aggregate of public service.

-Retirement eligibility.

-Prior to age 60 while serving as a judge, 5 consecutive Early Retirement efficient service to the State in a judicial capacity, and such incapacity is likely to be permanent.
+Voluntary retirement prior to age 70 as follows: (a) Age 70 and 10 years of judicial service; (b) Age 65 and 15 years of judicial service; or (c) Age 60 and 20 years of judicial service.
+(B) Age 65 while serving as a judge, 5 consecutive years of judicial service and 15 years in the aggregate of public service; or, Age 60 while serving as a judge, 5 consecutive years of judicial service and 20 years in the aggregate of public service.
+In General for State-paid Benefits Attainment of 25 years of service and Service Retirement eligibility.
+Early Retirement Prior to age 60 while serving as a judge, 5 consecutive years of judicial service and 25 more years in the aggregate of public service.
+Disability Retirement Physically or otherwise incapacitated for a full and efficient service to the State in a judicial capacity, and such incapacity is likely to be permanent.

-Disability Retirement Physically or otherwise incapacitated for a full and